victorlaerte/awesome-it-quotes/README.md

 - [Vidiu Platon](#vidiu-platon)

 ## Contribution Guidelines
 There's no restriction to contribution at all.
-The only things that we should point out is:
+The only guidelines that we should point out are:
-- Before submit your pull request, make sure of the authenticity of quote that you are adding.
+- Before submitting your pull request, make sure of the authenticity of quote that you are adding.
-- Try to respect our README.md template.
+- Try to respect our README.md's template.
-- If you have any question, you can use our Issue Page.
+- If you have any question, you can use our Issues' page.

 ## Quotes
 | Quote | Author |